hypemarks/tint-privacy-policy/policy.md

 #### Data provided by advertisers

 If you arrive at our site by clicking on a link that is part of an advertisement on another site (including an advertisement on a social media platform), the advertising service will identify the link, enabling us to associate you with the advertising parameters we provided to the advertising service.
-Advertising services are responsible for the collection, use and disclosure of the data they provide to us in accordance with their published privacy policies.

 For example, we may ask an advertising service to target our ad to individuals that the ad service has identified as having a high interest in social media.
 If you arrive at our site by means of the link in that ad, we will be able to identify you as having a high interest in social media.
+Advertising services are responsible for the collection, use and disclosure of the data they provide to us in accordance with their published privacy policies.

-See the section below captioned **Advertising Ecosystem** and **How to Opt Out of Online Data Collection**.
+See the section below captioned [Advertising Ecosystem](#advertising-ecosystem) and [How to Opt Out of Online Data Collection](#how-to-opt-out-of-online-data-collection).

 #### Data provided by you as part of your communications with us

 We collect personal data that you submit to us as part of a communication with us as a visitor or account user, such as via chat on our site, email, submission of a web form, telephone, or in person (such as at a meeting, trade show or other event).
 For example, you may communicate with us as a visitor to obtain more information about our services, or as an account user to request technical support.
 The communication may include information that can be used to identify you such as your name, job title, job function, the organization you represent, email address, phone number as well as information about your interest in our company or our services.
 We do not solicit information from you as part of these communications other than information that is useful to us in light of the purposes described above, but if you choose to volunteer more personal information than we ask for we will collect that as part of the communication.

-#### Data provided by you or your organization to establish and maintain the TINT account
+#### Data provided by you or your organization to establish and maintain the TINT account and authorize service users

 Our customers are required to name a contact for billing, administrative, technical and other account related communications.
-We collect the name and business contact information of this account representative, and will require each individual account representative to establish their own set of account credentials (user name and password).
+We collect the name and business contact information of each account representative.
+Our customers also authorize service users.
+We require each individual account representative and service user to establish their own set of account credentials (user name and password).
 If the customer wishes to integrate their social media accounts with our services, we will require the customer to provide the account credentials used by their representatives on those platforms.

 #### Marketing Partners and Resellers